 You need calcium for healthy bones and teeth.
 In fact, every cell in the body uses calcium.
 Low calcium levels are extremely common.
 One survey in the U.S found that fewer than 15% of teenage girls and fewer than 10% of women over 50 were meeting their recommended daily intake for calcium.

-Zinc supports a healthy immune system and encourages the body to use carbs, protein, and fat for energy.
+Many people are aware of the immunity booster vitamins they can take.
+Additionally, Zinc is a mineral supports a healthy immune system and encourages the body to use carbs, protein, and fat for energy.
 The average American diet isn’t particularly rich in foods that contain zinc.
 Since the body can’t store zinc, a daily supplement with zinc will help support your overall health.

 B-vitamins consist of eight individual vitamins that all work together to sustain the body’s energy supply.
 However, each vitamin also has a specialized role.
 Vitamin B-12 keeps the nervous system in check and ensures blood cells are healthy.
 Vegans and vegetarians, in particular, are prone to vitamin B-12 deficiency, as the majority of this vitamin group’s food sources are animal-based, like meat, fish, and dairy.

 While it’s important to get vitamins and minerals from your food, supplements are a great way to up your intake.
 This is magnified when you follow a restricted keto or vegan diet.
 Hit your daily targets for vitamins and minerals to stay healthy and reach optimal performance levels.

 Some weight loss pills like Orlistat appear to work, sometimes with side-effects.
 But, if your aim is to sustainably lose weight and keep it off, then exercise, eat healthy, and take plenty of vitamins and minerals.